logo

 2.

-The inequality holds because the logarithm function is concave, according to the Jensen’s inequality.
+The inequality holds because the logarithm function is concave, thus verified by the Jensen’s inequality.